 If you are sure you can pay it back, barring any extreme circumstances, it is probably okay to take advantage of a loan.
 If you know you cannot pay it back, look for another way to come up with the money.

-What Are the Best Loans to Get?
+What Are the Best Emergency Loans for Rent to Get?

 Let’s lay it out simply: the best loan for a rental expense emergency to get are the ones that give you the money you need at a low-interest rate and a reasonable repayment period.
 Most often, these will be personal installment loans and personal lines of credit.
 A personal installment loan is one that usually offers a low-interest rate, and you make payments over a set time period.
 Personal lines of credit are more like revolving credit.
 If you are approved, you can continuously borrow money until you reach your limit- kind of like a credit card.
 If you must get a loan, go for one of these first as you will have a much better chance of paying them back without too much hassle.